CellStratAI/exploring-generative-ai-resources/README.md

    Description: An introduction to Stable Diffusion, covering its practical applications and implementations.
 The session introduces diffusion models, explaining their role in generating images conditioned on text prompts.
 Diffusion models iteratively remove noise from random images, gradually refining them into high-quality outputs.
 The workshop covers denoising autoencoders, basic unit architectures, and applying diffusion for image enhancement and generation.
 Bhavish explores advanced applications like image-to-image transformations and inpainting.
 Stable diffusion offers stable training compared to GANs, yielding high-quality results efficiently.

    [YouTube Link](https://www.youtube.com/watch?v=0mwgOD0RO-c&list=PLe98utiPuz-83wIzgtZUhp3ZaSM99hWpC&index=1&pp=iAQB)
+   - Key Learnings from this video
+   - Learn about practical applications of Stable Diffusion
+   - Understand the role of diffusion models in image generation
+   - Explore advanced applications like image-to-image transformations

 2. **Build a Text 2 Image Generator with Stable Diffusion**
    Description: Learn how to build a Text 2 Image generator using Stable Diffusion technology.